hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 **Weight:** 1.7 kg
 **Area inner tent:** 2.6 m²

 The Enan as a solo tent looks like an interesting tent for the summer months.
 However, if you need more space e.g. if there is a longer rain period then you would appreciate most likely the new Niak 1.5.
 It can accommodate 1-2 persons and has a vestibule to store your gear.
-I was actually interested in getting the Hilleberg Unna or the Akto as a go-to solo tent but I would prefer having the Niak 1.5 if I would just use it during the warmer months.
+I was actually interested in getting the Hilleberg Soulo or the Akto as a go-to solo tent but I would prefer having the Niak 1.5 if I would just use it during the warmer months.

 <a href="http://www.moosejaw.com/moosejaw/shop/product_Hilleberg-Niak-1-5-Person-Tent_10306870_10208_10000001_-1_"><button type="button" class="btn btn-danger">Read more about the Hilleberg Niak</button></a>